HFrajacomo/Machine-Learning-Compiler/README.md

 ## What is a Machine Learning Language?

 In general, a language is a grammar formatted structure capable of describing something.
 In this case, the 'something' is a Machine Learning routine.
-That being said, an entire routine can be described with a "words" of this language.
+That being said, an entire routine can be described with "words" of this language.

 ## What is this Compiler?